lorenzo132/modmail-plugins/autorole/README.md

 ## Installation

-To install this plugin, use this command in your Modmail server: `plugin add autorole`.
+To install this plugin, use this command in your Modmail server: `plugin add lorenzo132/modmail-plugins/autorole`.

 ## Commands